50 free things you can get this spring

 Get the one money thing to do every Friday sent right to your inbox.
 Sign up for the free Policygenius newsletter to start receiving it now.

 Insurance isn’t free, but making sure you’ve got the right coverage is.
-This easy insurance checkup tool lets you know what coverage you do (and don’t) need — and gives you a checklist of other financial things to think about.
+This easy insurance checkup tool lets you know what type of coverage you need — whether it be life insurance or disability insurance.
+It also gives you a checklist of other financial things to think about.

 Treat dad to something nice – or at least free.
 Lots of major food chains like TCBY, Wienerschnitzel and Bruegger’s Bagels have free and buy one, get one deals on Father’s Day, on June 16 this year.